Jim Hulton

-Jim Hulton (born January 7, 1969) is a Canadian ice hockey coach who is currently the general manager and head coach of the Charlottetown Islanders of the QMJHL.
-Hulton was previously an assistant coach with the Florida Panthers of the National Hockey League from 2008 to 2011 and the general manager & head coach of the Tri-City Storm of the USHL from 2013 to 2015.
+Jim Hulton (born January 7, 1969) is a Canadian ice hockey executive who currently serves as the head coach of the Saint John Sea Dogs of the Quebec Maritimes Junior Hockey League (QMJHL).
+Hulton was previously an assistant coach with the Florida Panthers of the National Hockey League (NHL) and most recently the general manager & head coach for the QMJHL's Charlottetown Islanders.